 For more information on the SAR's Handbook, OFR, and COLP and COFA, see http://www.sra.org.uk/handbook/.
 In particular, for specific provisions concerning the SRA's regulation of offices of Bird & Bird outside England and Wales, as so- called "overseas practice", see the SRA's Overseas Rules at http://www.sra.org.uk/solicitors/handbook/introoverseasrules/content.page.

-If you have any questions or feedback concerning risk and compliance at Bird & Bird you may contact Roger Butterworth, Risk & Compliance Partner, who is also the COLP: click here.
+If you have any questions or feedback concerning risk and compliance at Bird & Bird you may contact David Whitney, the COLP: click here.
 Chris Billington, UK Finance Director, is also the COFA.

 Bird & Bird has established an Information Security Management System, the purpose of which is to minimise the risks to the firm's and our clients' information.
-This has been certified to the international standard ISO/IEC 27001:2013 (BSI certificate number IS 608378) for 15 or more locations and, in due course, we will seek certification across the firm.
+The whole of Bird & Bird has been certified to the international standard ISO/IEC 27001:2013 (BSI certificate number IS608378).

 Except where specific safeguards are appropriate, client information and documents are potentially shared among Bird & Bird entities in strict compliance with internal control policies and legal requirements and, in particular, client information and documents in electronic form are stored in a document management system to which all Bird & Bird entities may have access.

 If you as a client have queries or concerns about the conduct of a matter or about our invoice, you should raise these in the first instance with the partner responsible for the matter or the client relationship partner.
 If you are dissatisfied with any aspect of our service you may wish to contact someone unconnected with the file.
-The Complaints Officer for Bird & Bird, London is currently Allan Sanderson: to contact him click here.
+The Complaints Officer for Bird & Bird, London is currently Jenny Cassidy: to contact her click here.
 For other offices complaints may be addressed initially to the managing partner at the address specified under Office Locations in their web site.

 It is the role of the Complaints Officer to investigate the conduct of a matter or our invoice and to notify you of the action taken.